csdwren/DRN/README.md

 ## Datasets

 DRN is evaluated on three datasets*: Rain100H [1], Rain100L [1] and Rain12 [2].
-Please download the testing dataset from [BaiduYun](https://pan.baidu.com/s/1J0q6Mrno9aMCsaWZUtmbkg), and place the folders in `./test/`.
+Please download the testing datasets from [BaiduYun](https://pan.baidu.com/s/1J0q6Mrno9aMCsaWZUtmbkg), and place the folders in `./test/`.

 To train the models, please download training datasets: RainTrainH [1] and RainTrainL [1] from [BaiduYun](https://pan.baidu.com/s/1J0q6Mrno9aMCsaWZUtmbkg), and place them into `./train/`.